 Calling all students.

 We're looking for scholars, athletes and leaders to join the Reserve Officers' Training Corps (ROTC).
-As a UB student, you can join ROTC as part of our partnership with The Johns Hopkins University.
+As a UBalt student, you can join Army ROTC as part of our partnership with The Johns Hopkins University or Air Force ROTC at the University of Maryland, College Park.
 The ROTC mission is to lead, train, develop, mentor and commission the future officer leadership of the U.S. Army.

 Here's how it works:

-- You'll take ROTC curriculum at The Johns Hopkins University along with your required classes at UB.
+- You'll take ROTC curriculum at The Johns Hopkins University or the University of Maryland, College Park along with your required classes at UBalt.

-- When you graduate, you will be commissioned as an officer in the U.S. Army.
+- When you graduate, you will be commissioned as an officer in the U.S. Army or Air Force.

 - You'll get 100 percent of your college tuition paid for in return for participation in the program.